 The liberating and invigorating spaces of reasoning, acting and becoming opened up by radical negational cognition are multitude.
 Instead of remaining content to reiterate centuries old maladaptive semiotic commitments and social enactments the advent of radically nihilistic thought violently breaks with contemporary assumptions and social norms.
 It is therefore long overdue that we begin to understand and present the advent of nihilism primarily as an opportunity for emancipation, experimentation, and creativity in the search for more adaptive living.

 To do better in the task of living, relating and thinking we can continue to annihilate the dominant heuristic interpretations of our time, and reject those soothsayers who seem more interested in protecting the supposed sanctity of transcendental logos than coming to grips with the precariousness of life and the unreliability of all available maps to mitigate or guide it.

-This loss of legitimacy of both tradition and power afforded a creeping awareness and acknowledgement of the dissolution of the dominant modes of existing doxa (claims to truth, methodological faiths, social institutions, political regimes and cognitive orientations) which further eroded the docile acceptance of traditional semantic habits.
-Naturalism and new technologies have made older dogmas obsolete.
+This loss of legitimacy of both standardized norms and power structures induces a creeping awareness of the ongoing dissolution of dominant modes of doxa (claims to truth, methodological faiths, social institutions, political regimes and cognitive orientations), which then further erodes our docile acceptance of traditional semantic habits.

 Nihilism is thus intellectual and emotional code for a growing awareness of the limits of belief and the futility of grand narrative gestures.
 And in the vacuum created by the subsequent retreat of ignorance, tradition, and doxic certainty our species is afforded a wide range of novel and potentially rewarding neurally instantiated possibility spaces for more adaptive cognition and communications – and so too for action, accommodation, and creative praxis.